-Reducing stress: 5 steps to streamline your to-dos
+Reducing stress: 5 steps for streamlining important tasks

-Just about any stress management tip list you scan will guide you to get enough sleep, eat nutritious foods, move your body, and take time to relax and connect with people you enjoy.
-For many of us, that sounds great - if only we had the time.
+Just about any stress management tip list you scan will guide you on how to get enough sleep, eat nutritious foods, move your body, and take time to relax and connect with people who bring you joy.
+For many of us, that sounds great - if only we had enough time.